Instantly adds a plush layer of comfort and protection

 Some of the most popular types of mattress pads include:

 Classic mattress pads will give your mattress a slightly softer feel and provide some protection against spills and stains (though they are not waterproof) and allergens.
 Most often made from cotton, basic mattress pads can be the least expensive option.
-Those made with higher-quality, more durable organic cotton tend to be more costly.
+Those made with higher-quality, more durable cotton tend to be more costly.

 Waterproof mattress pads offer protection against spills, stains, moisture, and other fluids—enemies of your mattress’s longevity.
 They are ideal for sleepers who sweat a lot, frequently drink or eat in bed, have small children, have incontinence issues, or have pets that sleep on the bed.